NixOS/nix/src/nix/eval.md

 # Description

-This command evaluates the Nix expression *installable* and prints the result on standard output.
+This command evaluates the given Nix expression and prints the result on standard output.

 # Output format